Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 ## AI Behavior Trees
-- BTServices - for things that happen at an interval, and updating the blackboard.
+- BTServices - for things that happen at an interval, and updating the blackboard for information required at lower nodes.
 Best used at the start or end of branches.

 - Receive Activation when a branch is entered.